owenbush/ahughes-ojb-the-retreat/index.md

 ## A.Hughes & O.J.B. - The Retreat

-The backstory of this 4 track originally produced EP starts with the rapper meeting the producer serendipitously on a work zoom call about the company retreat.
-This led to the producer sharing his music with the rapper who immediately connected with the music.
-The production sounded like sunshine,fresh air and good times so we wanted to write to that and speak that feeling into the world.
+The backstory of this 4 track originally produced EP starts with A.Hughes and O.J.B. meeting serendipitously on a zoom call about the company retreat.

 ### Artwork